 Best Transcription Jobs If You Have Experience

-Whether you’ve been working for a while with one of the companies in the above list to gain experience or you’ve gone through transcription training, it’s time to start making more money with a better transcription job.
+Here are the best online transcription jobs for more experienced transcribers.
+If you’ve been working for a while with one of the companies in the beginner list, or you’ve gone through transcription training, it’s time to start making more money with a better transcription job.

 Pay: $20.85 an hour on average.